Why choose Belgium?

-Upon application - you will receive an email from us confirming receipt of your application.
+- Upon applying, you will receive an email from us confirming receipt of your application.

-Jan - April - you will find out if you have passed the initial stage of assessment.
+- Jan - April: You will find out whether you have passed the initial stage of assessment.

-April/May - you will find out if you have been given a post or are on the waiting list.
+- April/May: You will find out whether you have been given a post or are on the waiting list.